WestDRI/slides/content/r_gis_brc/_index.md

 A planar CRS is defined by a datum, a projection & a set of parameters such as a linear unit & the origins
 {{<br size="2">}}

-Common planar CRS have been assigned a unique ID called [EPSG](https://en.wikipedia.org/wiki/EPSG_Geodetic_Parameter_Dataset) code which is much more convenient to use
+Common planar CRS have been assigned a unique ID called {{<a "https://en.wikipedia.org/wiki/EPSG_Geodetic_Parameter_Dataset" "EPSG">}} code which is much more convenient to use
 {{<br size="2">}}

 In a planar CRS, coordinates will not be in degrees anymore but in meters (or other length unit)